-- (1) "0" represents the parent company,. - (2) The subsidiaries start with number "1".

-Note 2: The relationship with the counter party are represented as follows:
+Note 1: "0" represents the parent company, and the others represent the subsidiaries.

-- (1) "1" represents the transactions from parent company to subsidiary. - (2) "2" represents the transactions from subsidiary to parent company. - (3) "3" represents the transactions between subsidiaries.
+Note 2: "1" represents the transactions from parent company to subsidiary.

+"2" represents the transactions from subsidiary to parent company.

+"3" represents the transactions between subsidiaries.

 Note 3: The sales prices and payment terms of intercompany sales are not significantly different from those of third parties.
 Note 4: Transactions within the Group were eliminated in the consolidated financial statements.